-Mayfield's curriculum is built on a foundation of skills that are practiced, and extended each year, and on knowledge and vocabulary that informs and enriches understanding.
-All children have wide curricular experiences that broadens their horizons and deepens their learning.
+Mayfield's curriculum is built on a foundation of skills that are practised, and extended each year, and on knowledge and vocabulary that informs and enriches understanding.
+All children have wide curricular experiences that broaden their horizons and deepen their learning.

 CURRICULUM IMPLEMENTATION: The learning journey is mapped out year by year, subject specific content ensures there is clear progression, consolidation and extension of skills and knowledge.
 Where appropriate we teach subjects using a cross-curricular approach.
-This means that there are strong links between subjects and children see learning as being connected, relevant and purposeful.
-Skills that pupils may have learnt in Computing or DT are used and applied to other contexts in science or mathematics.
-Skills are extended and enriched through this approach and the children tell us that learning is fun!
-And we all know that when we enjoy something we are more likely to learn, develop an appetite to learn more and to retain the skills and knowledge that have been gained.
+This helps children to see that learning is connected, relevant and purposeful.
+Children tell us that learning is fun and we all know that when we enjoy doing something we are more likely to learn, develop an appetite to learn more and to retain the skills and knowledge that have been gained.

-Themed weeks raise the profile of subjects and areas of learning and provides children with new experiences, as well as opportunities to enrich and deepen learning.
+Themed weeks and immersion days raise the profile of subjects and areas of learning and provides children with new experiences, as well as opportunities to enrich and deepen learning.

 CURRICULUM IMPACT: Our curriculum provision helps to create engaged, inquisitive, happy children, who work well collaboratively and independently using a broad range of skills, an improving vocabulary and academic knowledge.
 Progress from starting points is strong in reading, writing and maths, often above all local schools and national averages.
 Children will have improved aspirations for their futures, and they will be equipped with the skills, knowledge and vocabulary that will enable them to reach these aspirations.